What Are Invasive Plants?

 Definition of Invasive Plants

-What are invasive plants anyways?
 To put it simply, invasive plants are those species that are alien to the environment, grow out of control and eventually disrupt the ecosystem.
 Invasive plants take over without a care for their surroundings.
 These can be trees, shrubs, vines, flowers, grasses, roots or any other plant you can think of.

-Invasive plants cause environmental harm and can also cause economic or even social damage.
+They cause environmental harm and can also cause economic or even social damage.
 They’re undesirable because they’re challenging to control.
 Often, they don’t have any predators, prey or other things that can stop them from spreading or harming the environment.
 In efforts to manage them, a lot of money can be spent, which is where the economic harm comes into play.

 Some invasive species have even been known to harm human health, as a person could have an allergic reaction to them.
-Most invasive plants come from other countries, but they can travel from state to state.
+Most come from other countries, but they can travel from state to state.
 While these plants are introduced to a new region, they’re not always considered invasive.

 Difference Between Invasive and Other Plants